buildpacks/docs/content/docs/for-app-developers/how-to/special-cases/use-http-proxy.md

 We show how to solve both of these constraints.

-## Making `pack` Proxy Aware
+## Making `pack` proxy aware

 You may need the `pack` command-line tool to download buildpacks and images via your proxy.
-Building an application with an incorrectly configured proxy results in errors such as the following:
+Building an app with an incorrectly configured proxy results in errors such as the following:

 ```console
 $ pack build sample-app --path samples/apps/java-maven --builder cnbs/sample-builder:resolute